julienbrg/my-stupid-token-v2/README.md

 Copy the [`.env.example`](https://github.com/ATO-nft/ato/blob/main/.env.example) file and rename it `.env`.
 In this `.env` file, you want to:

 - Add one of your wallets' private key ([MetaMask](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-export-an-account-s-private-key) private key export).
-It's recommended to create a fresh address, then go grab a handful of Goerli ETH using [this faucet](https://goerlifaucet.com/)
+It's recommended to create a fresh address, then go grab a handful of Goerli ETH using [this faucet](https://goerlifaucet.com/).
-- Add your own [POKT Network](https://www.pokt.network/) endpoint
+- Add your own [POKT Network](https://www.pokt.network/) Goerli endpoint.

 ```shell
 npx hardhat --network goerli deploy